-In 20152022, the population of the rural area was estimated to be 38,51542,465 (including the small number of residents living on designated Natural Resource Lands).
+In 2022, the population of the rural area was estimated to be 42,465 (including the small number of residents living on designated Natural Resource Lands).
 This was about one-third of the total County population.
 By 2036, the rural population is expected to be about 45,665, or less than 30 percent of the total.
 The rate of growth in the rural area should be lower than the urban rate.
 The Countywide Planning Policies state that over the 20-year planning period, no more than 20 percent of the County's growth should locate in the rural area.
-Skagit County considered several methods to estimate urban/rural growth trends in the process of updating the
+Based on the 2022 Skagit Council of Governments Growth Monitoring Report, the County and cities achieved a 75.4% urban and

-Rural Growth and Development
+Rural Growth and Development \$\\ \\$